 But, it only does this if the log file doesn't already exist (! -e).
 Unfortunately, an earlier invocation of `ceph-conf` in the init script ("ceph-conf -n client.radosgw.gateway host" on line 108) somehow results in this log file being created, so it never gets chowned properly, and thus isn't writable.
 Probably we should just remove the existence check and chown the log file regardless of whether it already exists or not.

-#1 Updated by Nathan Cutler about 4 years ago
+#1 Updated by Nathan Cutler over 4 years ago

 - Status changed from New to Pending Backport

 already in master, hammer: https://github.com/ceph/ceph/commit/41611ea27a42d6221c418613d24dce34d988f2e6